-Fairytales or fairy tale stories have fantasy creatures such as fairies, faeries, fey, goblins, elves, trolls, witches, giants, and or talking animals.
-Enchantments and far-fetched events are also usually part of the this text.
-They seldom contain any references to religion, actual places, persons or events.
-The term "once upon a time" is used rather than an actual reference to date.
+Fairy tales, or fairy stories, have fantasy creatures such as fairies, faeries, fey, pixies, goblins, elves, dragons, mermaids, leprechauns, dwarves, trolls, witches, giants, and talking animals.
+Enchantments and far-fetched events are also usually part of the these tales.
+Most start with a reference to time and place such as "Once upon a time in a place far away".

 The Victorian era's moralizing caused changes to be made to these Historical tales to teach good habits to children.
 One of the many rewrites was George Cruikshank’s Cinderella in 1854.
 Temperance ideas were inserted.

-The older fairy tales that have been around for many generations are put into the "Historical" section in libraries that have an area just for children.
+The older fairytales that have been around for many generations are put into the "Historical" section in libraries that have an area just for children.
 The "Wonder Stories" section refers to tales that the fairies, dwarves and many of the other fantasy creatures have been removed.
 In addition, most of the blood curdling parts that the authors used to show a moral in the story are also gone.
-Since todays education includes morality, children seek only entertainment from these "Wonder Tales" that have removed most of the gore.
-These “Historical” fairytales are considered much worse than the evening news or the crime drama shows on TV.
+Since today's education includes morality, children seek only entertainment from these "Wonder Tales" that have removed most of the gore.
+These “Historical” tales are considered much worse than the evening news or the crime drama shows on TV.

 "The Wonderful Wizard of Oz" was written for today’s child.
 It is a modern fairy tale that contains joy and wonderment without the heartbreak and horror that sometimes cause nightmares.